-Administrators can use the Echo360 embed button to embed any video in the system to which they have access (as visible in the Captures page of Echo360).
+Administrators can use the Echo360 embed button to embed any media in the system to which they have access (visible in the Captures page of Echo360).

 The LMS Configuration information (Key, Secret, and URL) can be the same as they are for the External Tool you may already have configured in Moodle for Echo360.

 These procedures must be performed by the Moodle/Echo360 administrator.
-NOTE please that the steps below for the Moodle Administrator are provided as a guide; please refer to the Moodle documentation for further details if necessary.
+Please also note that the Moodle instructions below are provided as a guide; please refer to the Moodle documentation for further details if necessary.

 - Log into Echo360 as an Administrator and navigate to the Downloads page (Settings > Downloads).

-- Scroll to the bottom and click the Download link for the Moodle Plugin, and save the .zip file to your local drive.
+- Scroll down to find the Moodle plugin entry on the page, then click Download for the Plugin, saving the .zip file to your local drive.

 - Log into Moodle as an Admin and click Site Administration.